shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 Since all engines implement the same base class, apps can call methods on the engines, for example, to create UIs.
 It is up to each engine to implement these methods so that they work nicely inside the host application.

+## Before you start

+We provide a bunch of [integrations](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines) already.
+There are also [engines that Toolkit Community members have built and shared back](https://support.shotgunsoftware.com/hc/en-us/articles/219039828-Community-Shared-Integrations).
+But sometimes you'll need pipeline integrations for software that doesn't have a Toolkit engine yet.

+If you have the time and resources, we encourage you to help the Toolkit Community (and yourselves) in writing a missing engine you would like to use!

+Before embarking on writing code, [talk to us!](toolkitsupport@shotgunsoftware.com) We can't promise anything, but we will be happy to discuss your plans with you.
+We may also be able to connect you to other users who are interested in or have done work on the same engine.
+If you can, open a channel of communication with a technical contact or developer of the software you are looking to integrate Toolkit into.
+This helps gain insight into what the possibilities and/or roadblocks are for getting something going.
+Once you establish a contact and talk through the basics of what you are trying to do, you can bring us into the conversation and setup a meeting with all of us to talk through some of the specifics of the engine.
+Also you can engage directly with the Toolkit community in the [Shotgun community forum](https://community.shotgunsoftware.com/c/pipeline).

+We love to see new integrations, and are eternally grateful for peoples generous contributions to the Toolkit Community!

-{% include info title="Tip" content="The [Developing your own App](sgtk-developer-app.md) contains a step by step guide to developing an app, which contains principles that apply to developing an engine as well, which are not covered in this guide." %}
+{% include info title="Tip" content="The [Developing your own app](sgtk-developer-app.md) contains a step by step guide to developing an app, which contains principles that apply to developing an engine as well, which are not covered in this guide." %}

 ## Approaches to Engine Integration

 Depending on what the capabilities of the host app are, engine development may be more or less complex.
 This section outlines a couple of different complexity levels that we have noticed during engine development.